mconlon17/vivo-pump/uf_examples/person/README.md

 The steps below ingest data into UF VIVO

 1. Review and update the following input files
-    1.  position_data.csv -- the weekly pay list from UF.
+    1.  *position_data.csv* -- the weekly pay list from UF.
 All people paid by the university.
 Abut 40K records
     1.  contact_data.txt -- UF directory data for all UFIDs.
 2M records
     1.  deptid_exceptions.txt -- patterns of excluding deptids.
-    1.  position_exceptions.txt -- these positions will not be included in VIVO.
+    1.  position_exceptions.txt -- these positions will not be included in VIVO
+    1.  salary_plan_exception_filter.txt -- salary plans not on this list are excluded from VIVO
     1.  *privacy_data.txt* -- UF directory privacy flag data for all UFIDs.
 2M records
     1.  *ufid_exceptions.txt* -- ufids that are exempt from automatic update
     1.  uri_exceptions.txt -- uris that are exempt from automatic update